diegargon/monnet/README.md

 ## Setting crontab

-Times depends of your network.
+Times depends of the size of your network.
 Paths depends of your system

 ```
 $ nano /etc/crontab